 Open to Pitzer students only.

 Program Title: Spanish Institute for Global Education (SIGE) and the University of Seville

 Location: Seville, Spain

-One year of college level Spanish or its equivalent is required.
+One semester of college level Spanish or its equivalent is strongly recommended but not required.
 Students must be in good standing at Pitzer College and have a 2.0 or higher GPA on a 4.0 scale.
 Preference is given to juniors and first semester seniors but qualified sophomores are eligible if space is available.

 At least one European area studies course is strongly recommended before departure.
 Other general preparation options include: Comparative Politics, Intercultural Communications, Introduction to International/ Intercultural Studies, Introduction to Sociocultural Anthropology